 Schedule Regular Inspections

 Get inspections throughout the year!
 Regardless of whether you’ve had an infestation in the past, a professional termite inspection will ensure that you don’t have a termite infestation in the future.
 We can provide a thorough inspection of your property, and we can give you advice on the best termite prevention techniques to keep termites away.

 Hi-Tech Termite Control

 Here at Hi-Tech Termite Control, it’s our duty and our passion to keep termites out of Southern California homes and businesses.
-Count on us for termite inspections and termite treatments, including our advanced alternative microwave treatments.
-We provide termite control and inspection services for folks throughout Los Angeles, San Diego, and Orange County.
+Count on us for termite inspections and termite treatments, including our alternative to chemical treatments and tenting: microwave treatments!
+We provide termite control and inspection services for folks throughout Los Angeles, San Diego, and all of Orange County.
 Request a free termite inspection today, or get in touch with us if you have any questions!